Burlington County, NJ Divorce Lawyers – Guide to the Process and Your Rights

 - Each parent’s willingness to cooperate in matters regarding the child.

 Parents often share joint legal custody, allowing them both to make important decisions for the child.
-However, one parent may be awarded primary physical custody, while the other may receive parenting time.
+However, one parent may be awarded primary physical custody, while the other may receive “parenting time.”
 Our Burlington County divorce lawyers can help you seek the custody arrangement that best meets your family’s needs.

-How Long Does it Take to Finalize a Divorce in Burlington County?
+How Long Does It Take to Finalize a Divorce in Burlington County?

 The timeline for finalizing a divorce in New Jersey depends on the specifics of the case.
 An uncontested divorce, where both spouses agree on all issues, can be completed in as little as a few months.
 In contrast, a contested divorce, where disagreements need to be resolved through litigation, can take a year or longer.